 The first thing you need to start ranking high in Google is good On Page SEO.
-SEO consists of on page and off page, and if you are hoping to rank in a niche of even medium competition you will need to nail both.
+Search Engine Optimization consists of on page and off page, and if you are hoping to rank in a niche of even medium competition you will need to nail both.
 In this post, I will talk about some basic on page SEO tips to help you get started on the right foot!

 On Page SEO Tips